Alfresco/docs-alfresco/microsoft-outlook/latest/config/index.md

     </match>
     ```

     If a property controls more than one dependent drop-down list, you can define `<picklist>` multiple times under the `<property>` tag.

     In this example, the first defined property contains a picklist to control the second property.
 When selecting a value for the first property, the Outlook plugin will try to find a corresponding entry in the configuration by using the `<controllingField>`.

     * If a match is found, the plugin filters the second property to only show the specified values.
     * If no matching `<controllingField>` is found, the second property shows all available values.

-    Here's an example.
+    Here is an example of how the dependency works.

     | Drop-down box 1 values | Drop-down box 2 values |
     | ---------------------- | ---------------------- |